 It is important to let your sexual partner or partners know that you have syphilis.
 Most people will appreciate being told they may have an infection and it is an important step in preventing further infection in the community.

 You can also anonymously notify your sexual partners of the need to get tested and treated for syphilis via the Let Them Know website if you feel unable to speak to them personally.
+There are also nurses called Partner Notification Officers who can help you anonymously notify your partners.
+They can be contacted on (03) 9096 3367.

 Reduce your risk of infection